The Basics

 My registration time seems really late.
 How can I improve my registration time?

 Your registration time is determined on the 20th class day of the current semester by the Registrar’s Office based on your percentage to degree completion.
 You can check your percentage by running a degree audit (IDA).
-In order to ensure you are assigned the best possible registration time, make sure you complete the following by the 20th class day of the semester:
+To ensure you are assigned the best possible registration time, make sure you complete the following by the 20th class day of the semester:

-1. Claim AP/IB credit for courses that will count towards your degree (the most common one to claim is GOV310L).
+- Claim AP/IB credit for courses that will count towards your degree.
 If you are unsure about which credits you should claim, meet with your academic advisor.

 Can I get into a course that is full/closed?